Melting one

 Sources

-Another source listed is the company biography published in 1995, titled “150 Years of Bringing Pleasure.”
+Another source listed is the company biography published in 1995, titled “150 Jahre Freude bereiten.”
 It was written by P. Treichler and G. Corradi.
 The legend appears in this book for the first time.
 In the text, it is already linked to other disparaging remarks.
 Given the long-running legal dispute, this text cannot be objective.
 The section covering the period when the Bern and Zurich sides were united is thus titled “A Time of Wars and Crises.”
 My nephew was born in 1905.
 He turned 90 in the year of the company’s anniversary.
 Incidentally, he lost his father during the time of wars and crises.
 Even while he was still in mourning, he had to step in as the heir during the out-of-court negotiations.
 The way the 150th anniversary was celebrated on Lake Zurich was inconsiderate toward him.

 The following insights can be gained from the source review: The research on “patriarchs” was limited to existing texts.
 The legend and the associated characteristics are based on the portrayal in the company biography written in 1995 by the other party involved in the dispute.
 The simplification of my achievements and the devaluation of my person can thus be explained by a lack of objectivity.
 The description of the dispute, however, follows more closely the account given in the biography from 1970.